-This project is so adaptable and FUN to create.
-This tutorial will show you how to make a jack o' lantern magnet.
+This Halloween magnet project is so adaptable and FUN to create.
+This tutorial will show you how to make a mini jack o’ lantern with the cutest little nail stem!
 I am seeing a lot of imagery for Halloween popping up in craft stores, and I spent the whole weekend having fun illustrating “Halloween” images.

 How to Make Halloween Magnets

 Some of the basic supplies and tools you will need for this project: